 Regarding his experience with Sonata 2.1 at the Universitätsklinikum, Erlangen, Germany, Dr. Thomas Hildebrandt said, “The technology advancements included in Sonata 2.1 has improved and streamlined the procedure for treating fibroids.
 This gives us great confidence in recommending Sonata as a treatment option to our indicated patients.”

 With an estimated volume of more than one million annual global fibroid procedures, Gynesonics projects a greater than $4 billion global market opportunity for its Sonata System for the treatment of uterine fibroids, including a market opportunity of more than $1 billion in the U.S. alone.
 Sonata is the only technology that can treat up to 80% of fibroid types transcervically.

 For more information on the Sonata Treatment and to watch patient testimonials, please visit www.sonatatreatment.com.

 About Sonata System

 Gynesonics is a women’s healthcare company focused on advancing women’s health, by developing minimally invasive, incision-free, uterus-preserving, transcervical technologies for diagnostic and therapeutic applications.
 Gynesonics has developed the Sonata System for diagnostic intrauterine imaging and transcervical treatment of symptomatic uterine fibroids.
-The Sonata System is CE marked.
-Sonata is approved for sale in the European Union and the United States.
-Gynesonics is a privately held company with headquarters in Redwood City, CA. For more information, go to www.gynesonics.com
+Gynesonics headquarters is in Redwood City, CA. For more information, go to www.gynesonics.com.